Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

 * `env_add_path`: Add this directory to the user's path (or system path if `--global` is used).
 The directory is relative to the install directory and must be inside the install directory.
 * `env_set`: Sets one or more environment variables for the user (or system if `--global` is used) ([example](https://github.com/lukesampson/scoop/blob/master/bucket/go.json)).
 * `extract_dir`: If `url` points to a compressed file (.zip, .7z, .tar, .gz, .lzma, and .lzh are supported), Scoop will extract just the directory specified from it.
-* `extract_to`: If `url` points to a compressed file (.zip, .7z, .tar, .gz, .lzma, and .lzh are supported), Scoop will extract all content to it.
+* `extract_to`: If `url` points to a compressed file (.zip, .7z, .tar, .gz, .lzma, and .lzh are supported), Scoop will extract all content to the directory specified ([example](https://github.com/lukesampson/scoop-extras/blob/master/bucket/irfanview.json)).
 * `hash`: A string or array of strings with a file hash for each URL in `url`.
 Hashes are SHA256 by default, but you can use SHA512, SHA1 or MD5 by prefixing the hash string with 'sha512:', 'sha1:' or 'md5:'.
 * `homepage`: The home page for the program.
 * `innosetup`: set to the boolean `true` (without quotes) if the installer is InnoSetup based.